TrueBlocks/trueblocks-core/src/other/papers/README.md

 ## Papers

-Place any white papers of more formal documentation in this folder.
+Place any white papers or more formal documentation in this folder.